The Borobodur Temple complex in Indonesia is one of the greatest monuments in the world.

 It is of uncertain age, but thought to have been built between the end of the seventh and beginning of the eighth century A.D.

 For about a century and a half it was the spiritual centre of Buddhism in Java, then it was lost until its rediscovery in the eighteenth century.

+The structure, composed of 55,000 square meters of lava-rock is erected on a hill in the form of a stepped-pyramid of six rectangular storeys, three circular terraces and a central stupa forming the summit.
+The whole structure is in the form of a lotus, the sacred flower of Buddha.
 For each direction there are ninety-two Dhyani Buddha statues and 1,460 relief scenes.
 The lowest level has 160 reliefs depicting cause and effect; the middle level contains various stories of the Buddha's life from the Jataka Tales; the highest level has no reliefs or decorations whatsoever but has a balcony, square in shape with round walls: a circle without beginning or end.
 Here is the place of the ninety-two Vajrasattvas or Dhyani Buddhas tucked into small stupas.
 Each of these statues has a mudra (hand gesture) indicating one of the five directions: east, with the mudra of calling the earth to witness; south, with the hand position of blessing; west, with the gesture of meditation; north, the mudra of fearlessness; and the centre with the gesture of teaching.
 Music: Suara Parahiangan